yetanotherco/zkvm_benchmarks/README.md

 base_proofs -> recursive_stark_proof -> snark_proof

 Each phase adds more proving times and reduces proof size.
-The final step is only needed to verify directly in Ethereum
+The final step is only needed to verify directly in Ethereum.

+SP1 is benched with recursive_stark and snark proof.
+Pico is always using the snark proof.

 Aligned supports verification of proofs of any stage, so you can use the faster one you see